 1) Open Sky Safari.
 Go to the Setting\Locations section and be sure the information for your location and time is complete.

 2) In the upper left corner of the main viewing screen, just below the location, see a group of numbers that look like coordinates.
 Click on that to open a small window.
-Set the coordinate system into Horizontal, not Equatorial mode.
-This sets the display to show the Earth below the horizon at your feet in the sky map.
+Set the display coordinate system into Horizontal, not Equatorial mode.
+This sets the display to illustrate the Earth below the horizon at your feet in the sky map.

 3) Next click on the Search icon in the toolbar lower left.
 Search on Sagittarius A or ‘Sgr A’.
 The app will pop up an information screen about Sgr A.